EU Legal Research

 Useful Research Tools

-The European e-Justice Portal is a useful research tool providing information on justice systems - it is designed for the layperson, as well as lawyers, litigants and researchers.
+A useful research tool providing information on justice systems - it is designed for the layperson, as well as lawyers, litigants and researchers.
 It links to EU, member state and international case law and EU, member state national and international legislation.

 Introduction to the European Union

-Europa is the official website of the European Union. it provides access to official EU documents, especially those published since 1998.
 Europa contains many databases on various topics - see Europa’s list of databases.

 Is the EU international Law?

 Although EU law may be regarded as a specific form of international law, the main body of EU law has some particular features which usually do not appear in international law.
 In particular, citizens can invoke rights guaranteed by EU law before courts in the EU Member States, whereas international law usually needs to be transposed into national law before citizens can plead it.
 Also, EU law often prevails over the law of the EU Member States.
+For more information view the link below.

 EU Legal System